 - A good policy will send a “Breach Coach” to your office and manage all of this with you

 - These policies can also cover business interruption, business equipment, cyber extortion, and data loss

 60% of small businesses that suffer a cyber attack are out of business in six months.

-Cybersecurity insurance for liability and business continuity purposes is a necessity in today’s business environment.
+Cybersecurity liability insurance is designed to protect businesses from the financial consequences of data breaches and is a necessity in today’s business environment.

 Dunham Insurance is a leader in cybersecurity insurance and can customize a comprehensive policy for your specific business needs.
 Contact us today for more information about coverage and a consultation..